airport-collection/Note/Vim/shortcuts.md

 Edit After Deletion in Vim:

+    Real peace, is not the absence of conflict; it's the absence of justice.

 r: replace the current character.
 R: replace characters until enter ESC.
 s: delete the current character and enter in insert mode.